Crown-Commercial-Service/digitalmarketplace-admin-frontend/README.md

 System requirements include a working node.js and npm.

-- note that on macOS, a `brew install` of the latest node/npm results in `Error: Cannot find module 'internal/fs'` - use nodejs.org instead
+- note that on macOS, a `brew install` of the latest node/npm may result in `Error: Cannot find module 'internal/fs'` - try installing node v6.x instead.

 Install [Virtualenv](https://virtualenv.pypa.io/en/latest/)
 ```